For detailed, updated FAQs from New York State Department of Health, see this document.

 When should I call 911 or go to the emergency department?

 If you are having severe difficulty breathing, you should call 911 or go to the closest appropriate emergency department.
+Inform the 911 dispatcher if you are on quarantine or isolation under the Broome County Health Department.

 Do I need to be tested?